tpayne/github-actions/productmanifest/README.md

 ----------------
 This GitHub action is intended to be used with ArgoCD and Helm charts to help faciliate an easier GitOps experience.

-This GitHub action does require some additional work as I start to use it in anger, so watch this space.

 Build Status
 ------------
 [![GitHub CR Build and Push](https://github.com/tpayne/github-actions/actions/workflows/main-build.yml/badge.svg?branch=main&event=push)](https://github.com/tpayne/github-actions/actions/workflows/main-build.yml)